nasser-gamal/readme-example/README.md

  // Add any additional searchable fields here
 }

-export class FindQueryOptionsDto extends FindManyOptionsDto {
+export class FindManyProductsDto extends FindManyOptionsDto {
   @ApiProperty({ example: 'updatedAt', required: false, description: 'Sort by field' })
   @IsOptional()
   @IsString()
   // Specifies the fields that can be used for sorting results in the query.
-  @AllowedSortingFields(['createdAt', 'updatedAt', 'name', '_id', 'price', 'stock']) // this for
+  @AllowedSortingFields(['createdAt', 'updatedAt', 'name', '_id', 'price', 'stock'])
   sort?: string;

   @ApiProperty({ type: 'enum', enum: SearchBy, required: false, description: 'Search by field' })